softwaremill/macwire/README.md

 How wiring works
 ----------------

-For each constructor parameter of the given class, MacWire tries to find a value which is a subtype of the parameter's type in the enclosing method and trait/class/object:
+For each constructor parameter of the given class, MacWire tries to find a value [conforming](http://www.scala-lang.org/files/archive/spec/2.11/03-types.html#conformance) to the parameter's type in the enclosing method and trait/class/object:

 * first it tries to find a unique value declared as a value in the current block, argument of enclosing methods and anonymous functions.
 * then it tries to find a unique value declared or imported in the enclosing type
 * then it tries to find a unique value in parent types (traits/classes)
-* if the parameter is marked as implicit, additionally the usual implicit lookup mechanism is used
+* if the parameter is marked as implicit, it is ignored by MacWire and handled by the normal implicit resolution mechanism

 Here value means either a `val` or a no-parameter `def`, as long as the return type matches.